From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 in the computational basis $\{ \ket{a_1} \}$.
 Thus, we have for any $k_2 \in [t_2]$,

-Moreover, for $a_1 \in [d_{A_1}]$, the distribution on $[d_{A_2}]$ defined by $\frac{p_{k_1, k_2}(a_1, a_2)}{p_{k_1, k_2}(a_1) }$ is the outcome distribution of measuring in the computational basis of $A_2$ the state
+Moreover, for $a_1 \in [d_{A_1}]$, the distribution on $[d_{A_2}]$ defined by $\frac{p_{k_1, k_2}(a_1, a_2)}{p^{A_1}_{k_1, k_2}(a_1) }$ is the outcome distribution of measuring in the computational basis of $A_2$ the state

 where $\psi^{A_2B_2}_{k_1, a_1}$ is the density operator describing the state of the system $A_2B_2$ given that the outcome of the measurement of the $A_1$ system is $a_1$.
-We can now use the fact that $\{U^{(2)}_{k_2} \}$.
+We can now use the fact that $\{U^{(2)}_{k_2} \}$ satisfies a metric uncertainty relation.
 Taking the average over $k_1$ and $k_2$ in equation \eqref{eq:parallel-compose2}, we get

-\end{proof} This observation is in the same spirit as \cite{IS10}, and can in fact be used to build large almost Euclidean subspaces of $\ell^A_1(\ell^B_2)$.
+\end{proof} This observation is in the same spirit as \cite[Proposition 1]{IS10}, and can in fact be used to build large almost Euclidean subspaces of $\ell^A_1(\ell^B_2)$.